Cowboys Kickoff Classic

 The Cowboys Kickoff Classic was an annual college football game played on the opening weekend of the college football season.
 It was played in Arlington, Texas, at AT&T Stadium, home of the Dallas Cowboys from 2009 to 2021.
 The game was originally known as the Cowboys Classic from 2009 to 2014, Advocare Classic from 2015 to 2019, and Allstate Kickoff Classic in 2021.
-No game was scheduled for 2022.
+No game was scheduled for 2022 onward.

 Game results

 Rankings are from the AP Poll.